hackclub/awesome-hackclub/README.md

 ## ✨ Adding your project

 Are you a hackclubber and want your project here?
 Its easy!
 Just react to your ship message with the awesome emoji (:awesome:) and you will get a DM from the awesome-hackclub bot.
 Click Submit, fill-in the information, and wait for your project to be reviewed.
 Once the review is complete you will get another DM from the awesome-hackclub bot.
 Thats it!
-As long as it was approved you can check back in this repo! **Please only submit public, finished repositories that align with the [hack club code of conduct](https://hackclub.com/conduct/)**.
+As long as it was approved you can check back in this repo! **Please only submit public, finished repositories that align with the [Hack Club code of conduct](https://hackclub.com/conduct/)**.